humdrum-tools/humdrum-documentation/guide/ch12/index.md

-Both exclusive interpretations and tandem interpretations can be specified with the **-i** option.
+Both exclusive interpretations and tandem interpretations can be specified with the <span class="option">i</span> option.
 For example, the following command will extract any *transposing* instruments in the score `albeniz`:

 ```bash